If you’re saving for a child’s higher education, there are some provisions in the Tax Cuts and Jobs Act that you should know about.

 But that’s not the only kind of tuition assistance that’s in the crosshairs of the tax bill.

-American Opportunity Tax Credit will get a booster shot
+American Opportunity Tax Credit remains

 “You can get a maximum annual credit of $2,500 per eligible student,” the IRS writes about where the tax credit currently sits.